-Samples should be prepared by dissolution in a volatile solvent at concentrations of ~0.5ug/ml.
-Typically, non- or moderately polar volatile solvents are used such as methanol, acetone, pentane, hexane, etc. Do NOT use water or halogenated solvents (DCM, Chloroform, etc.).
+Samples should be prepared by dissolution in non- or moderately polar volatile solvents such as methanol, acetone, pentane, hexane, etc. Do NOT use water or halogenated solvents (DCM, Chloroform, etc.).
 Sample concentration should be prepared with the aim to achieve a column loading of approximately 10ng, which should yield reasonable mass spectra.
 E.g. a concentration of approximately 0.1mg/mL would be appropriate for samples injected with a split ratio of 10:1 and a 1uL injection volume.
 Alternatively, a 1uL splitless injection of 10ug/mL will also yield a 10ng column loading.
 Samples should be prepared in glass 1.5mL GC autosampler vials.
 Where only small volumes of sample solution exist, vial inserts can be used allowing samples to be analysed from as little as 20uL of solution.
 It is important that you ensure your sample components are volatile at temperatures of less than 300 degC, otherwise they will remain on the column and contaminate it.

 Each user should have their own MALDI target which can be obtained from the Chemistry department stockroom.
 Existing users of the ABI Voyager DE-STR instrument located at the Johns Hopkins Medical School MS Facility can utilize their existing target plates with the Autoflex by using the provided adapter.